Dec. 1, 2019

 Prospective international students should submit the following:

 - A Common Application or a UNE Application with the $40 application fee.

-- Official copy of high school transcript or four-year educational record.
-International transcripts must be provided in English with grading scale or using traditional U.S. Education System grade scale.
-If your educational institution cannot provide this, your transcript must be evaluated through World Education Services.
+- Official copy of a high school transcript or a four-year educational record.
+International transcripts must be provided in English with a grading scale or using the traditional U.S. Education System grade scale.
+If an educational institution cannot provide this, the transcript must be evaluated through World Education Services.

 - One of the following UNE-approved standardized test scores: SAT, ACT, TOEFL, IELTS, Duolingo English Test or PTE Academic scores.
 Please see our international test-optional policy.